-With user groups 30 - 99 (available only in the Mitel 470) no DECT group calls are possible, i.e. all cordless phones in these user groups are called individually.
-For many UG members with cordless phones this can quickly lead to a DECT system overload, with the result that not all cordless phones are called.
-Therefore use the cordless phones user groups 1 - 24 if there are many members (see "Cordless phones", page 138).
+With user groups 30 - 99 (available in Mitel SMBC and Mitel 470 only) no DECT group calls are possible, i.e. all cordless phones in these user groups are called individually.
+For many user group members with cordless phones this can quickly lead to a DECT system overload, with the result that not all cordless phones are called.
+Therefore use the cordless phones user groups 1 - 24 if there are many members (see "Cordless phones", page 134).